metromoxie/subresource-integrity/specification.dev.markdown

             at the element, and abort these steps.
         2. If the document's [integrity policy][] is `fallback`...
 {:start="6"}

-TODO: It's not clear that "binary representation of the entity body ..." does what we want.
-I don't think we yet have a good way of saying "bits on the wire".
-See [bzbarsky's WG post on this topic][bz] {:.todo}

 [prepare]: http://www.w3.org/TR/html5/scripting-1.html#prepare-a-script
 [fetching algorithm]: http://www.w3.org/TR/html5/infrastructure.html#fetch